tjhillard/todos-pevn/README.md

 * Postgres.app - https://postgresapp.com/
 * Postico - https://eggerapps.at/postico/

-Custom `knexfile.js` in the project root to configure your connection info.
+Customize `knexfile.js` in the project root to configure your connection info.

-Migrations need to be ran with: `knex migrate:latest`
+Migrations need to be ran with: `knex migrate:latest` assuming you have `knex` installed globally.

 2) Environment Variables

+`.env`
 ```
 # can be any string you want, used to sign JWT's
 JWT_TOKEN_SECRET=